Nexus4757/Nexus4757/README.md

-Hi there 👋 I’m Reni, a Senior studying Computer Science at the University of Maryland.
+Hi there 👋 I’m Reni, a Senior majoring in Computer Science at the University of Maryland.
 I’m currently a Software Engineering intern at Dow Jones, where I’ve been working on writing backend tests, debugging production systems, and shipping features on a .NET and React-based oil supply chain platform.

 Before this, I worked with NOAA to visualize precipitation data and evaluate ML forecast models, and at SIRJ Lab I helped build dashboards using 3+ years of stormwater sensor data on GCP.
 I’m especially interested in the intersection of data systems and real-world messiness — anything that involves tracing problems end-to-end, understanding how users interact with data, and making systems actually work.